pbayer/DiscreteEventsCompanion.jl/docs/src/actions.md

 12
 ```

-Note that you got a warning because this is slow and thus not recommended.
+Note that you got a warning because this is slow and therefore not recommended.

+Now we are ready to generate events by scheduling `Action`s on a `Clock`'s time line.

 [^1]: We follow Cassandras: Discrete Event Systems, 2008, p.
 27 and don't attempt to define what an "event" is.
 "We only wish to emphasize that an event should be thought of as occurring instantaneously and eventually causing transitions from one state value to another."
 [^2]: This means simply a computational action.
 It does not have to be a state transition of the represented system.
 It could be also a check if an event is feasible.